Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $237.96 Million

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Alchemix USD launched on February 27th, 2021.
+Alchemix USD was first traded on February 27th, 2021.
 Alchemix USD’s total supply is 3,291,070 tokens and its circulating supply is 238,707,111 tokens.
-The official message board for Alchemix USD is alchemixfi.medium.com.
+Alchemix USD’s official website is alchemix.fi.
+Alchemix USD’s official message board is alchemixfi.medium.com.
 Alchemix USD’s official Twitter account is @alchemixfi and its Facebook page is accessible here.
-The official website for Alchemix USD is alchemix.fi.

 The requirements for creating such a synthetic token is that any existing token, such as stablecoins or ERC20s, must already have a yield generating mechanism on chain.
 This could be lending markets, such as Compound or AAVE, or vault-like products, such as the yvDAI Vault, or aLINK Vault.
 The Alchemix team are targeting stablecoins for our first synthetic token, which will be called alUSD (the al denoting the Alchemix platform).